nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. Tutor requests to list students.
-2. MATHTUTORING shows a list of students.
+2. MATHUTORING shows a list of students.
 3. Tutor requests to check specific student.
-4. MATHTUTORING shows a list of scores for that student.
+4. MATHUTORING shows a list of scores for that student.
 5. Tutor requests to delete a specific score of a specific student.
-6. MATHTUTORING deletes the score.
+6. MATHUTORING deletes the score.

    Use case ends.